enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 doesn't exist in the `TimeSeriesStore`.
 If you are a candidate, it's probably worth discussing with an interviewer if it would be acceptable to change the method signature to `Option[TimeSeries]` in order to avoid throwing a runtime exception at this moment.
-You might also return an empty timeseries or a sentinel value, but this has an implication on the overall design of the problem.
+You might also return an empty time series or a sentinel value, but this has an implication on the overall design of the problem.
 I want to save this discussion for a follow-up post, as this would shift the focus from an algorithmic problem to a design problem.
-While it is always worth considering design, the unsatisfying answers is that delving deeper into design trade-offs is beyond the scope of this particular post &mdash; stay tuned.
+While it is always worth considering design, the unsatisfying answer is that delving deeper into design trade-offs is beyond the scope of this particular post &mdash; stay tuned.